hbeun8/module2/README.md

 ## Unfixed Bugs

-1. API results for Tube and Walk are not working correctly.
-The journey are not same as those appearing on the TFL website.
-This will be addressed in the coming days.
+1. API results for Tube and Walk is working correctly now.
+The results align with the Google map results.
-2. Deployement -  the site has not yet been deployed using Github actions.
+2. Deployment -  the site has not yet been deployed using Github actions.
 This will be addressed in the coming days.

 # 8. Deployment {#8-deployment}